miekg/skydns2/README.md

 If the CNAME chains leads to a name that falls outside of the domain (i.e. does not end with `skydns.local.`), a.k.a. an external name, SkyDNS will attempt to resolve that name using the supplied nameservers.
 If this succeeds the reply is concatenated to the current one and send to the client.
-So if we registrer this service:
+So if we register this service:

     curl -XPUT http://127.0.0.1:4001/v2/keys/skydns/local/skydns/east/production/rails/1 \
         -d value='{"host":"www.miek.nl","port":8080}'